What can I say, I am in love with the lemon color and taste. My favorite flower is a yellow rose which my husband gets me from time to time.

-- ¼ cup Butter unsalted room temperature
+- ⅓ cup (75.67 g) Butter unsalted room temperature

-- ¼ teaspoon Vanilla Extract
+- ½ teaspoon (0.5 teaspoon) Vanilla Extract

-- 2 tablespoon Lemon juice 1 large lemon
+- 2 Tablespoon (2 Tablespoon) Lemon juice

-- 1 Lemon zest 1 large lemon
+- 1 Tablespoon (1 Tablespoon) Lemon zest

-- ⅓ cup Milk
+- ¼ cup (61 g) Milk

-- 1 tablespoon Lemon juice 1 medium lemon
+- 1 ½ Tablespoon (1.5 Tablespoon) Lemon juice

-- Lemon zest to taste
+- ½ Tablespoon (0.5 Tablespoon) Lemon zest

-- 1 ½ cup Powdered sugar 188 g
+- 1 ½ cup (180 g) Powdered sugar

-- 1 ½ tablespoon Milk
+- 1 Tablespoon (1 Tablespoon) Milk

 TO MAKE COOKIES

-- Add half of the flour, baking powder, and salt mixture and blend till incorporated.
+- Add half of the flour mixture and blend until incorporated.
 I stop the mixer and scrape down the sides.
 Add the milk and blend for about 30 seconds before adding the rest of the flour mixture.
-Make sure all the flour is mixed into the rest of the batter.
-The cookie dough is very soft so I stick the bowl into the refrigerator for about half an hour.
-The dough will still be very soft but the butter will have to stiffen up a bit.
+Don't over-mix.
+You can always finish with a spatula if needed.
+The cookie dough is soft, so stick the bowl into the refrigerator for about 30 minutes.

 TO MAKE GLAZE